 A favourite for everyone from kids to professional spearfishermen, this spot has plenty of underwater life.
 A little further out from the bay, you can reach a depth of about 10 metres.

 Right in the heart of Yeyou is another great spot to search for some sea life!
 For the first few meters, it’s perfectly calm and an easy spot for some fish spotting!
-Though don’t let the stillness of the ocean fool you, it’s pretty deceptive!
+However don’t let the stillness of the ocean fool you, it’s pretty deceptive!
 About 100 meters out the gentle slope quickly plunges down to 100 meters!
 And be aware of the current, it can get pretty powerful!

 Yayo Snorkelling Site